technerium-architect/InstagramGraphQL/README.md

-# For of IGQL repo for our needs
+# Fork of IGQL repo for our needs

 # InstagramGraphQL Unofficial API
 Unofficial Instagram GraphQL API to collet data without authentication.